Zichang23/Zichang23.github.io/_posts/2021-6-2-Second-Blog-Post.md

 #### What functionality do you like about R?
 It is quite flexible.
 There are many ways to achieve the same goal.
-It can be easily extended through functions and extensions Many user-created packages extend the capabilities of R
+It can be easily extended through functions and extensions.
+Many user-created packages extend the capabilities of R.

 #### What parts do you miss about your other language?
-SAS is not difficult to learn and supplies simple choice SAS can produce a lot of fancy outputs
+SAS is not difficult to learn and supplies simple choice.
+SAS can produce a lot of fancy outputs.
 SAS release upgrades in managing the environment.
 Thus, they are well analyzed, which eliminates the opportunities for mistakes.

 #### Do you consider R a difficult language to learn?
 (If you knew R prior to the course, describe your experience when first learning it.).